davidkovacs94/B12-Civil-Violence_new/README.md

     $ exec(open("run.py").read())
 ```

-For visualization run the following code in python from this directory (depending on the terminal used an error message might appear due to a failure to launch the mesa server; the code has been tried and works if ran in the Spyder IDE):
+For visualization run the following code in python from this directory (depending on the terminal used an error message might appear due to a failure to launch the mesa server; the code has been tried and works if ran from the console of the Spyder IDE):

 ```
     $ python Visualization.py